jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 consequence of the technologies used and streaming may instead be viewed as the most efficient means of downloading.
 Streaming services implemented using push pages or websockets are not REST.
-Under these frameworks a stream has a URL address but the data in the stream is not addressable.
-This is similar to STREST, the *Service Trampled REST* anti-pattern [@strest], in which HTTP URLs are viewed as locating endpoints for services rather than the actual resources.
+Under these frameworks a stream has a URL but the data in the stream is not addressable.
+This is similar to STREST, the *Service Trampled REST* anti-pattern [@strest] in which HTTP URLs are viewed as locating endpoints for services rather than the actual resources.
 Being unaddressable, the data in the stream is also uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved